joehunterdev/react-complete-guide/readme.md

   ####  Updating Data with Mutations

   ####  Optimistic Updating
+    - *optimistic updating* is that we update the ui before the request is
+      - `onMutate`
+      - you will need to cancel queries first to ensure data is up to date
+    - At this stage the backend data will not be updated as it could be flagged as erroneous.
+Sp we need to `getQueryData` to get the data before the mutation
+    - `onError` we can use this to rollback the data but we must use a return statement in our onMutate to make this available
+    - `context.previousEvent`
+    - `onSettled`
+      - when mutations is finished, refetch
   ####  Using the Query Key As Query Function Input

   ####  React Query & React Router